daydy225/bloglist-frontend/readme.md

 ## step 7: Add a button to each blog list which controls whether all of the details about the blog are shown or not.

 ## step 8: Implement the functionality for the like button.
 Likes are increased by making an HTTP PUT request to the unique address of the blog post in the backend.

+## step 9: Modify the application to list the blog posts by the number of likes.
+Sorting the blog posts can be done with the array sort method.